Summary

 - Buyback Price: ₹1,800 per share

-- Number of Shares: Up to 10 crore
+- Number of Shares: 10 crore

 - Impact: ~2.41% reduction in total equity

-- Method: Tender Offer (promoters opting out)
+- Method: Tender Offer (Promoters opted out)

 Strategic outcomes include:

-- Elevated EPS through share base reduction.
+- Elevated EPS through share base reduction (from ~415 Cr to ~405 Cr shares).

 - Improved return ratios (ROE, ROCE).